zaps166/QMPlay2/README.md

 Go to "Options->Modules settings" and click "Extensions" on the list.
 Find "LastFM" group box, select "Scrobble", type your login and password and then press "Apply".

+###Control files

+Empty files in `share` directory (on Windows it is a directory with `QMPlay2.exe`):
+- `portable` - runs QMPlay2 in portable mode (settings are stored in applications directory),
+- `noautoupdates` - disables auto-updates at first run.

 ##Multimedia keys

 In Windows multimedia keys should work automatically.